NadeemA23/GeneralQuiz/README.md

 - Add a timer to each question to make the game more challenging.
 - Implement a database to store high scores and allow users to compete with others.
 - Expand the question bank to offer a more extensive quiz experience.
-- Feel free to play the quiz game and enjoy testing your knowledge across various topics and subjects!
+- Creating a contents page where it links to different quiz challenges depending on the topic/subject.

-Technologies Used:
+## Technologies Used:

 [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML)
 - Used as the basic building block for the project and to structure the content.